lamvinam/portfolio/README.md

 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?
-R was used as the sole tool for the case study.

 <br><br>